 Add one cup of the onions and cook over high heat for 3 minutes, stirring frequently.
 Lower the heat to medium-low and continue cooking, stirring frequently, until the onions are a rich brown color (but not burned), approximately 5 minutes.

 Add the remaining onions, celery, bell pepper, and butter.
-Cook over high heat until the pepper and celery is tender (about 5 minutes), stirring occasionally.
+Cook over high heat until the pepper and celery are tender (about 5 minutes), stirring occasionally.

 Add the garlic, bay leaf, salt, and all three peppers.
 Stir until well-combined.

 Add the Tabasco, thyme, basil, and ½ cup of the stock.
 Cook over medium heat for about 5 minutes.
 In Paul’s words, this is to “allow the seasonings to marry,” and the vegetables to brown further.
-Stir frequently, and make sure to scrape the pan bottom well.
+Stir frequently, and make sure to scrape the bottom of the pan well.

 Once you have reached the state of spicy matrimony, your kitchen should be smelling pretty fantastic.
 But wait, there’s more!
 Add the tomatoes.
 Turn the heat down to low and simmer for 10 minutes, stirring occasionally and scraping the pan bottom.